Sandy-7061/saurabh_web/README.md

-# JrdBuilders Website
+# JRD Constructions & Builders Website

-A modern, responsive, and interactive website for JrdBuilders construction company, featuring 3D animations, custom cursor effects, and more.
+A modern, responsive, and interactive website for JRD Constructions & Builders construction company, featuring 3D animations, custom cursor effects, and more.

 ## Features